AresMUSH/aresmush/game/plugins/bbs/help/bbs.md

 categories:
 - main
 ---
 The bulletin board system lets you stay posted on game news and events.
-There are various %xhboards%xn available, each with a different purpose.
+There are various **boards** available, each with a different purpose.

 For all of the bbs commands, you can specify either the board name or number.
-Those familiar with %xh%xcMyrddin's BBS%xn from other MUSH systems should find that the commands you're used to (bbread, bbpost, etc.) also work here.
+Those familiar with %xh`Myrddin's BBS` from other MUSH systems should find that the commands you're used to (bbread, bbpost, etc.) also work here.

 `bbs` - Lists available boards.
 `bbs <board>` - Lists posts on the selected board.